 Preventive care is crucial for their long-term health, and pet insurance can provide peace of mind in case of medical expenses.

-Expand your knowledge: Common Health Problems with Chihuahuas
+Explore further: Common Health Problems in Chihuahuas

 Chihuahuas are prone to obesity, which can go unnoticed in dogs with longer coats, and frequent meals may be necessary to counteract blood sugar crashes.